V3-Alliance/HubZero_puppet/doc/scui_notes.md

 $id = $item->template_style_id;
 }
 // ---- START HACK FOR SCIU ----
-// This hack makes only the home page not use the default fial template but the sciu one instead else if (!JRequest::getInt('catid')) {
+// This hack makes only the home page not use the default fial template but the sciu one i:q nstead else if (!JRequest::getInt('catid')) {
 $id = 13; // ID of the sciu template
 }